 Crawling Module additional configuration

-Once you have installed and configured the Coveo On-Premises Crawling Module, you can further configure it so that it meets your specific needs.
+Once you have installed and configured the Coveo Crawling Module, you can further configure it so that it meets your specific needs.
 The instructions in this article are optional, and there’s no obligation to make these changes if your environment doesn’t require them.

 Subscribing to Crawling Module notifications